This guide sets out current guidance about using campus, face coverings and social distancing.

 Face coverings on campus

-- A face covering is something which safely covers the nose and mouth.
-This can be a purpose made covering or a scarf, bandana, religious garment or hand-made cloth covering, but these must fit securely round the side of the face.
+A face covering is something which safely covers the nose and mouth.
+This can be a purpose-made covering or a scarf, bandana, religious garment or hand-made cloth covering, but these must fit securely around the side of the face.

 What to do if you can't wear a face covering